NoxFly/canvas/README.md

     // create canvas & setup everything here
 }

+function update(ms) {
+    // called every loop
+    // ms is the milliseconds ellapsed from when the page has loaded }

 function draw() {
-    // this function will loop to draw on the canvas
-}
+    // called in the loop, after the update function if it exists, and after the canvas is cleared }
 ```

 The `setup` function is called when the window has loaded.

-The `draw` function is called after the setup function, and is looped every fixed frames (can be changed whenever you want).
+The `update` and `draw` functions are called after the setup function, and are looped every fixed frames (can be changed whenever you want).